-Our interdisciplinary team will work 3 years creating better life conditions in the North of Chile: Social Cities 2030, Architecture & Human Rights, IVL Swedish Environmental Research Institute, ARGES, ICK Engineering and our partners the Chilean Ministry of Housing MINVU and the Ministry of Education MINEDUC-JUNJI.
+Our interdisciplinary team will work three years creating better life conditions in the North of Chile: Social Cities 2030, Architecture & Human Rights, IVL Swedish Environmental Research Institute, ARGES, ICK Engineering and our partners the Chilean Ministry of Housing MINVU and the Ministry of Education MINEDUC-JUNJI.

 The competition was launched by BHP and Fundación Chile.
 Cecilia Azar, manager of Social Value Americas at BHP, expressed:

-"we hope that, based on these pilot experiences, their executors can hope that in the future they will be scaled up and replicated in other territories nationwide".
+“We hope that, based on these pilot experiences, their executors can hope that in the future they will be scaled up and replicated in other territories nationwide”.

 Atacama Desert in Chile is the driest desert in the world.
 Antofagasta is the biggest city in this area, with the lowest rate of Urban Green Spaces (UGS) in Chile: 6 times less than the minimum recommended by the World Health Organization: 9 m2 per inhabitant.